dronomyio/Autonomous_Morph_Env/README.md

 More products can be added.

+# Pods
+In a Kubernetes environment, NATS.io and Weaviate would be deployed as pods, but they would typically be managed by Deployments and exposed via Services.

+..

 ## Manually set up NATS and Kubernetes in your Docker environment.
 Here's a step-by-step guide

 ### Setting up Kubernetes (Minikube) in Docker